Tips to improve for beginners

 These tips are aimed for users who are just starting to use deep learning to solve their use cases.
 Of course, you should not skip these tips if you’re an intermediate user.

-These suggestions are based on the assumption you are using snippets and not building your own models.
+These suggestions are based on the assumption you are using the Experiment wizard and not building your own models.

 First evaluation - A low Loss is good

 To improve a model it’s good to know how evaluate it.
 Start with looking at the loss, a measure of how much error the model is committing.
 To optimize the model, aim for a:

 Loss as close to 0 as possible, that is, make as few errors as possible.

 We suggest that you run several experiments with different models and parameter settings according to this chapter before you dig deep into evaluation, but it’s always good to have a small hunch of what a good model is.